 Transferring information to long-term memory is crucial for law enforcement.
 This career path is filled with stressful, high emotion situations that require quick recall of laws, tactics and techniques.
 One way a student can prepare for and practice is through repeated use of our simulators.
 For ideas on how to train smarter with our relevant, lifelike scenarios, please contact us.

 Individuals in almost any profession must be properly trained if they are to do their jobs well, safely, and legally.
 For example, a cosmetologist in California must undergo approximately 1,000 hours of training.
 However, in that same state, a law enforcement officer—one who has permission to wield and utilize deadly weapons—requires only 664 training hours.
-For many, this is an obvious issue that needs to be immediately addressed.
+For many, jobs that require more training than the police is an obvious issue that needs to be immediately addressed.

 Although it is difficult to believe an individual needs more training time to provide manicuring services than legally pointing a weapon at a suspect, it is true and startling.
 Do barbers & Cosmetologists need more training than police?
 What is more startling is that California is not the only state requiring fewer law enforcement training hours than other professions: